anirudhasht/Weather-Info-For_Pincode/README.md

 🌦️ Weather Info For Pincode API

-A Spring Boot backend application that fetches real-time weather information using Indian pincodes, integrates with an external weather API, stores results in PostgreSQL, and exposes clean REST endpoints for accessing weather data.
+A Spring Boot backend application that fetches real-time weather information using Indian pincodes, integrates with an external weather API, stores results in PostgreSQL, and exposes clean REST endpoints.

 📌 Features